erikis/sys-yaml/README.md

   --subkeys-encode=, -e <key>   encode (i.e., double-quote if needed) and add subkey(s)
 ```

+## Parser

+### sys-yaml.sh

+The parser code in [sys-yaml.sh](sys-yaml.sh) will never support any YAML features beyond YAML version 1.2.2.
+If new features are going to be supported, it will be using code in another file.

+When using the parser code directly, use a version that is linked below, because the file in the main branch might be in development:

+- (unreleased, TODO: write date and add link when released), Sys-YAML 1.0.0-dev: Initial version.

+Only Sys-YAML versions in which the parser code was modified are listed.

 ## Limited YAML

 This section goes into more detail about the subset of YAML that is implemented.
 It may be worthwhile reading in case of interest in this concept of "limited" YAML, e.g., for constraining one's use of the YAML syntax and why (with inspiration from the book "JavaScript: The Good Parts") or for creating other implementations.